Wildling (film): Plot

 Anna returns to Ellen's home where Ellen handcuffs her and takes her to jail.
-Ellen explains that the police have discovered Lawrence's body next to the Anna's dress.
+Ellen explains that the police have discovered Lawrence's body next to Anna's dress.
 Later that night, "Daddy" visits Anna and tells her that sparing her life was his greatest mistake, as he broke his oath "to kill all the Wildlings."
 He hands Anna a syringe with a lethal dose of leuprorelin and urges her to take it, but she refuses.

 The next morning, Ellen checks on Anna, who manages to lock Ellen in the jail cell and escape.
 Anna convinces Ray to drive north towards the forest.
 Abandoning the car, they go into the forest where they have sex as Ray feels hair growing on Anna's lower back.
 The next morning, Anna discovers claws have grown on her feet.
 "Daddy" and a group of hunters ambush them, shooting Ray in the arm as they escape.
 Anna splits off from Ray and leads the hunting party away.

 Three months later, Anna has almost fully transformed into a Wildling sporting darker skin, hair on parts of her body, and a near-deformed face.
 Ellen follows the hunters on one of their expeditions.
 Anna kills several hunters, but Ellen allows her to escape after seeing that she is pregnant.
-The hunters set the forest on fire, forcing Anna to dig underground, undergoing further transformations in the process.
+The hunters set the forest on fire, forcing Anna to dig underground, undergoing further transformations in the process with big hands and stretched out feet as she rips off her clothes.
 "Daddy" ambushes Anna and tranquilizes her, intending to perform a Caesarean section to take out the unborn child.
-Anna fights off the drugs and rips his throat out before collapsing.
+Anna fights off the drugs, unhinges her jaws, and rips his throat out before collapsing.
 Anna awakens to find the outdoorsman stitching her wounds.

-The next morning, Ellen and Ray see Anna from afar as she runs back towards the mountains.
-Sometime later, a fully transformed Anna has traveled far north.
-As she cradles her newborn child under the Northern Lights, she hears the call of another Wildling.
+The next morning, Ellen and Ray see Anna from afar as she runs back towards the mountains in a northern direction.
+Sometime later in the far north, a fully transformed Anna cradles her newborn child under the Northern Lights, she hears the call of another Wildling.